aldenox/aldenox/README.md

 Hi, I’m @aldenox.
 Living in beautiful Switzerland.
-I’m interested in IOTA and Microsoft Technologies. 👀
+I’m interested in Blockchain and Microsoft Technologies. 👀

 <!---
 aldenox/aldenox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.